 - 6. Connecticut Agencies Regulations § 17-134d-35(b)(3) define the Preliminary Handicapping Malocclusion Assessment Record as the method of determining the degree of malocclusion and eligibility for orthodontic services.
 Such assessment is completed prior to performing the comprehensive diagnostic assessment. - 7.
 Connecticut Agencies Regulations § 17-134d-35(e)(2) provides in relevant part that [when a mental disorder is being considered] "the Department will only consider cases where a diagnostic evaluation has been performed by a licensed psychiatrist or licensed psychologist who has accordingly limited his practice to child psychiatry or child psychology.
 The evaluation must clearly and substantially document how the dentofacial deformity is related to the child's mental, emotional, and/or behavior problems, and the orthodontic treatment is necessary, and, in this case, will significantly ameliorate the problems." - 8.
-Connecticut Agencies Regulations §17-134d-35(f) provides that the study models submitted for prior authorization must clearly show the occlusal deviations and support the total point score of the preliminary assessment. - In the child's case, the study models submitted for prior authorization do not show severe occlusal deviations affecting the mouth and underlying structures; and do not meet the requirement of a 26 point score on the preliminary assessment. - 10.
+Connecticut Agencies Regulations §17-134d-35(f) provides that the study models submitted for prior authorization must clearly show the occlusal deviations and support the total point score of the preliminary assessment. - 9.
+In the child's case, the study models submitted for prior authorization do not show severe occlusal deviations affecting the mouth and underlying structures; and do not meet the requirement of a 26 point score on the preliminary assessment. - 10.
 In the child's case, a licensed psychiatrist or psychologist, who has limited his or her practice to child psychiatry or child psychology has not recommended that the child receive orthodontic treatment to significantly ameliorate his mental, emotional and or behavior problems, disturbances or dysfunctions. - 11.
+In the child's case, there was no substantive information regarding the presence of other severe deviations affecting the child's oral facial structures that needed to be considered when determining whether orthodontic treatment was medically necessary for him.

-BeneCare was correct to deny prior authorization because the child does not meet the medical necessity criteria for orthodontic services, in accordance with state statutes and regulations.
+12. BeneCare was correct to deny prior authorization because the child does not meet the medical necessity criteria for orthodontic services, in accordance with state statutes and regulations.

-12. On 2019, Benecare correctly issued the Appellant a notice of action denying the child's appeal review for orthodontic treatment.
+13. On 2019, Benecare correctly issued the Appellant a notice of action denying the child's appeal review for orthodontic treatment.